HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

-	Here's how you can do it effectively:
+	Here's how we can do this effectively:

 	1. **Identify symptons or user reports**
 		- High battery drain when the app is running or after using specific features.
 		- Device feels hot
 		- Users report performance or battery issues in reviews or feedback.

 	2. **Profile with instruments**
 		Xcode tools to use:
 		- **Energy log**: Identifies which parts of the app are using the most energy.
 We have to identify spikes in energy use from CPU, GPU, networking, location and background activity.
 		- **Time profiler**: Shows CPU usage over time and pinpoints CPU-intensive code paths.
 		- **Network instruments**: Look for excessive or frequent requests.
 		- **Leaks and allocations**: Check for memory leaks that may cause unintended background processing.

   	3. **Analyze common causes**
 		- **Excessive background activity**: When the user isn't interacting with the app, it's important to minimize the amount of work that's being done.
 This includes things like suspending background tasks, stop GPS tracking if not needed, and using `beginBackgroundTask` along with `backgroundTaskIdentifier` for background tasks.
 		- **High CPU/GPU usage**: Drawing can be a major drain on battery life, especially if the app is constantly redrawing the screen.
 To optimize drawing, consider using techniques such as layer masking, off-screen rendering, and Core Graphics to minimize the amount of drawing that needs to be done.
 In addition, heavy logic in main/UI thread can be battery-consuming, so it's important to offload work to background threads.